relic374/pixel-railfight/CONTRIBUTIONS.md

 1. Detailed explainations every part of each code.js file
 2. Information on different gdevelop functions & what they can do for us modders
-3. How to add a specific thing (like an example)
+3. Tutorials on how to add specific things to the game

 Or whatever else you can think of!
 Most of the time, if I dislike a guide you've made a pull request for, I will edit the file to be how I'd want it to be.
 So don't be supprised if there are slight changes to your guide after it gets added :)